New Big Money Means Amkor Technology Inc. (AMKR) Investors Could Reap Benefit

 The top institutional shareholder in the company is Dimensional Fund Advisors LP with over 16.72 million shares valued at $252.18 million.
 The investor’s holdings represent 6.87% of the AMKR Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 11.74 million shares valued at $177.02 million to account for 4.82% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 7.23 million shares representing 2.97% and valued at over $109.0 million, while Lsv Asset Management holds 2.13% of the shares totaling 5.18 million with a market value of $78.18 million.

-The stock witnessed a -3.18% loss in the last 1 month and extending the period to 3 months gives it a 48.43%, and is 2.57% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.25% over the week and 6.09% over the month.
+The stock witnessed a -7.58% loss in the last 1 month and extending the period to 3 months gives it a 43.49%, and is -5.04% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.49% over the week and 6.42% over the month.

 Amkor Technology Inc. (AMKR) Analyst Forecasts